PureMVC/puremvc-cf-standard-framework/readme.txt

 -----------------------------------------------------------
 1- To view API documentation go to http://[yourdomainhere]:[yourport]/cfcdoc/index.cfm

-Running Examples
+Demos and Utils
 -----------------------------------------------------------
+You can download demos and utils from the Trac website listed above.

-The examples provided in this archive will give you a starting point to begin developing with PureMVC for ColdFusion.
+The demos provided will give you a starting point to begin developing with PureMVC for ColdFusion.
 If you would like to contribute to the project, please send me an email at michael.oddis@puremvc.org.
 We need demo's, utilities and lots of feedback before we can make this an official v1.0 release.

-Hello World Example - Go to 'http://[youraddress]:[yourport]/LoginApp/LoginApp.cfm.
-Login Example - Go to 'http://[youraddress]:[yourport]/HelloWorld/HelloWorldApp.cfm.

 Running Unit Tests
 -----------------------------------------------------------